+'''

+clearpart --initlabel -drives=dasda,dasdb

-''' clearpart --initlabel -drives=dasda,dasdb,dasdc part / --fstype ext3 --size=100 --grow -ondisk=dasda part /usr --fstype ext3 --size=100 --grow -ondisk=dasdb part /home --fstype ext3 --size=100 --grow -ondisk=dasdc '''
+part / --fstype ext3 --size=100 --grow -ondisk=dasda

+part /usr --fstype ext3 --size=100 --grow -ondisk=dasdb

+'''

-The variables highlighted in red need to be modified based on how you customize your Linux.
-In the example above, a disk is added with a device name of dasdc.
-The disk will be mounted at /home and will have a ext3 file system.
+The variables highlighted in red need to be modified based on how you customize your Linux and appended to the template.
+In the example above, a disk is added with a device name of dasdb.
+The disk will be mounted at /usr and will have a ext3 file system.